lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    The shake algorithm is used to
+    The SHAKE algorithm is used to
     maintain the shape of the water molecules over time.
 Some of these features have been seen in previous tutorials.